Every number (except zero) can be divided by 1.

 Therefore, the number 1320 is also divisible by 8

-To know if a number is divisible by nine, there is a particularly fun trick.
-Here there is no need to do special calculations, but rather all you need to do is sum all the digits in the number.
+In order to know whether a number is divisible by nine, there is a particularly fun trick.
+Here there is no need to do special calculations.
+Instead all you need to do is to add up the digits of the number.

 For example: